 The Complainant is Philip Morris Products S.A. of Neuchâtel, Switzerland, represented by Boehmert & Boehmert, Germany.

-The disputed domain name <iqos-plus.com> is registered with Realtime Register B.V. (the "Registrar").
+The disputed domain name <iqosturk.com> is registered with PDR Ltd. d/b/a PublicDomainRegistry.com (the “Registrar”).

 The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on August 20, 2018.
-In accordance with the Rules, paragraph 5, the due date for Response was September 9, 2018.
-The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on September 10, 2018.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on August 21, 2018.
+In accordance with the Rules, paragraph 5, the due date for Response was September 10, 2018.
+The Respondent submitted a brief email communication on August 20, 2018, in which he enquired about the proceeding.
+The Center provided the Respondent with an explanation about the proceeding.
+Apart from his informal email communication, the Respondent did not submit a formal response.
+Accordingly, on September 11, 2018, the Center notified the Parties that it would proceed to panel appointment.

 The Center appointed Manuel Moreno-Torres as the sole panelist in this matter on September 19, 2018.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

-The Complainant Philip Morris Products, S.A. is part of the group Philip Morris International, Inc., a leading international tobacco company having business in approximately 180 countries.
+The Complainant is part of the group Philip Morris International, Inc., a leading international tobacco company having business in approximately 180 countries.

 The Complainant is the owner of the following International Trademark Registrations, among others: